MikeBishop/http-misc-extensions/draft-bishop-httpbis-push-cases.md

 action (often content retrieval) which the user agent wishes the server to perform on a resource and return the result of the action.

+However, when a response triggers a subsequent request, network and processing delays cause this subsequent request not to begin immediately.
+The client must receive the initial response (0.5 RTT network delay), parse it and identify the next request (implementation- and page-dependent), then send the request back to the server (0.5 RTT network delay) before the server can begin to satisfy the request.

+Some mechanisms attempt to reduce the client processing time by enumerating important follow-up requests in HTTP headers or at the beginning of the response payload.
+However, these techniques still incur at least 1 RTT of network delay before the server receives the subsequent request.
+Depending on the distance between client and server, this delay might be significant.

 HTTP/2 defines Server Push, a paradigm in which the server can also return the results of actions the user agent did *not* request.
 In order to preserve the request-response semantics of HTTP, the server first "promises" something by